Self-care tips for anyone who works in mining

 • Turn off your email for a day

-• Aim to get 7 to 8 hours sleep every night
+• Aim to get 7 to 8 hours sleep every night using consistent sleep tips like a regular bedtime and limited screen use

 • Learn to say no